|Appointment type||Voluntary Administration – 15 January 2019

 At the second meeting of creditors held on 23 April 2019, creditors resolved that the company be placed into Liquidation in accordance with section 439C(c) of the Corporations Act 2001 (Cth).
 Brendan Richards and Gayle Dickerson of KPMG were appointed as joint and several Liquidators.

-This report should be read in conjunction with the information contained in our Voluntary Administrators’ Second Report to creditors dated 5 April 2019.
+This report should be read in conjunction with the information contained in our Voluntary Administrators’ Second Report to Creditors (PDF 2.1MB) dated 5 April 2019.